WebAssembly/spec/spectec/doc/Interpreter.md

 These implementations call the validation functions of the reference interpreter.
 Further efforts may be needed to make this validation independent.

+#### 3. Numerics Dependency
+Some numeric functions, such as `$fadd_`, are declared but not defined in the specification.
+For these functions, SpecTec's interpreter currently relies on the implementation from the reference interpreter.
+Our goal is to eventually implement these numeric functions directly within the specification.

 ### Formal Semantics of Prose

 TODO